capslock1/SlopperEngine/Style Guide.md

 - Filenames and directory names are all `PascalCase`, except for the file extension.
 - The filename should be equal to the name of the main object in the file, for example `IMyInterface.cs`.
+	- In partial classes, the file should be postfixed with its function and placed in the same spot in the file structure, for example `IMyInterface-Utilities.cs`.

 ### Organisation rules